Marital Stability With Committed Couples: A Revealed Preference Analysis: Stable Marriage with Committed Couples

 and

-A pair $(m,w)\in (M\cup\lbrace\emptyset\rbrace) \times (W \cup\lbrace\emptyset\rbrace)$ is a \textbf{blocking pair} if it is weakly blocking and at least one of the partners ($m$ or $w$) is strictly better off in the new match.
+A pair $(m,w)$ is a {\it blocking pair} if it is weakly blocking and at least one of the partners ($m$ or $w$) is strictly better-off in the new match.
 That is, at least one of the two inequalities above is strict.
-A coalition $(S,\hat\sigma)$ is {\bf blocking} if every rematched couple $(m, \hat\sigma(m))$ is weakly blocking and at least one is blocking.
-One can think about the set of all stable matchings with committed couples as the core of the corresponding game with restricted coalition structure.
-That is, matchings that belong to the core are stable. {We say that a matching is in the core if there exist well-defined individual utilities such that there is no permissible coalition that is blocking.
-Definition \ref{def:Core} states this formally.}
+A coalition $(S,\hat\sigma)$ is a {\it blocking coalition} if every rematched couple $(m, \hat\sigma(m)) \in S$ is weakly blocking and at least one is blocking.